Bell, Book and Candle

-Bell, Book and Candle is a 1958 American fantasy romantic comedy film directed by Richard Quine from a screenplay by Daniel Taradash, based on the 1950 Broadway play of the same title by John Van Druten and starring James Stewart, Kim Novak, Jack Lemmon and Ernie Kovacs.
+Bell, Book and Candle is a 1958 American supernatural romantic comedy film directed by Richard Quine from a screenplay by Daniel Taradash, based on the 1950 Broadway play by John Van Druten and starring James Stewart, Kim Novak, Jack Lemmon, and Ernie Kovacs.
 Novak portrays a witch who casts a spell on her neighbor, played by Stewart.
 The supporting cast features Lemmon, Kovacs, Hermione Gingold, Elsa Lanchester, and Janice Rule.
 The film is considered Stewart's final role as a romantic lead.

+It was acknowledged as part of the inspiration for the television series Bewitched.

 Plot

 Gillian Holroyd is the owner of a rare ethnological art store in Greenwich Village, New York City, and secretly a witch.
 Bored with her routine life, she takes an interest in her new neighbor, publisher Shep Henderson.
 On Christmas Eve, Shep arrives home to discover Gillian's aunt, Queenie, inside his apartment.
-Offended at being ushered out, Queenie – also a witch – casts a hex on Shep's telephone.
+Offended at being ushered out, Queenie—also a witch—casts a hex on Shep's telephone.
 He visits Gillian to use her phone, and they discuss the best-selling book Magic in Mexico and his desire to meet the author, Sidney Redlitch.
 As Shep leaves, Queenie invites them both to the Zodiac Club.
 Having perused his letters, Queenie reports that Shep is engaged, but encourages Gillian to use her magic to pursue him anyway.

-That night, Shep brings his fiancée Merle Kittridge to the Zodiac Club, meeting Gillian, Queenie, and Gillian's brother Nicky, a bongo drum-playing warlock.
-Recognizing Merle as an old college enemy, Gillian torments her with the club band until Merle flees, followed by Shep.
+That night, Shep brings his fiancée Merle Kittridge to the Zodiac Club, meeting Gillian, Queenie and Gillian's brother Nicky, a bongo drum-playing warlock.
+Recognizing Merle as an old, malicious college nemesis who was terrified of thunderstorms, Gillian torments her with the club band playing "Stormy Weather" until Merle flees, followed by Shep.
 Returning to Gillian's apartment, the Holroyds exchange Christmas gifts; Nicky gives Gillian an enchanted liquid, with which they attempt to summon Redlitch.
 Queenie and Nicky depart when Shep arrives, and he reveals that he and Merle are eloping later that day.
 Gillian uses her Siamese cat and familiar, Pyewacket, to cast a love spell on Shep, who becomes immediately enamored of her.

 After spending all night out on the town with Gillian, the infatuated Shep breaks up with Merle.
 Redlitch arrives at Shep's office, having been magically compelled to meet him, and explains that he is researching witches in New York City for his next book.
 The oblivious Shep introduces him to the Holroyds, and Nicky later reveals his powers to Redlitch, offering him access to the witch community in exchange for half the book's profits.
-Reveling in her romance with Shep, Gillian is torn when he proposes to her; although witches lose their magic if they fall in love, she agrees to marry him.
+Revelling in her romance with Shep, Gillian is torn when he proposes to her; although witches lose their magic if they fall in love, she agrees to marry him.